Hearty Split Pea and Bacon Soup - simple ingredients, packed with flavour and a family favourite!!!

 Split peas are such a budget-friendly item to have in your pantry too.
 You can get a big bag for so cheap, so I always have some in a jar in my pantry.
 Tasty delicious meals really do not need to be expensive.

-For anyone following Slimming World, I recommend stocking up your cupboards with plenty of dried beans and lentils.
+I recommend stocking up your cupboards with plenty of dried beans and lentils.
 Canned of course is fine too, but you will get more much for your money if you buy them dry and bagged.

 I have handy lidded jars like these Brabantia Glass Stackable Jars which I use for storing all my pulses and grains etc, easier for seeing what you have in your cupboard, rather than lots of messy bags.